Best Caliber for Deer Hunting: Settling the Whitetail Cartridge Debate

 .300 Winchester Magnum

-Long considered the best caliber for deer hunting, it should come as no surprise that there are several .30-caliber cartridges that made this list.
+Long considered the best caliber for deer hunting, it should come as no surprise that there are several .30 caliber cartridges that made this list.
 One of the best among them is the .300 Win Mag.

-Because it’s a 30-caliber cartridge, handloaders have a plethora of bullet designs to choose from.
+Because it’s a .30 caliber cartridge, handloaders have a plethora of bullet designs to choose from.
 There’s also plenty of factory ammo available.

 The .300 Win Mag delivers considerable recoil.
 It kicks hard enough to put off most shooters, and it definitely doesn’t make for a fun day at the gun range.

-Some hunters consider the .300 Win Mag to be “too much gun” for whitetails.
+Some hunters consider the .300 Win Mag to be “too much gun” for whitetail.
 However, if you need to stretch your shots out to 500 yards, .300 Win Mag still has enough heat for an ethical kill at that distance.

 .45-70 Government

 Like the .30-30 Winchester, the .45-70 Government seems like it has been around forever.
-Introduced in 1873, the .45-70 was designed for lever-action rifles.
+Introduced in 1873, the .45-70 is designed for lever-action rifles.
+The .45-70 Government is also classified as a straight-wall cartridge, making it an ideal option for hunting in areas that probibit the use of bottleneck rounds (e.g. .30-06 and .308).

 The heavyweight bullets do a decent job of plowing through whatever might be in their paths – thick shoulder blades, brush, stray branches – which is why .45-70 Government rifles are often used as “brush guns.”